php-fig/fig-standards/proposed/http-client/http-client.md

 An implementing library MUST implement `Psr\Http\Client\ClientException` for each exception it throws.

-When there is an error with the network or the remote server cannot be reached, the HTTP client MUST thrown a `Psr\Http\Client\Exception\NetworkException`.
-If the request is invalid and cannot be sent the HTTP client MUST throw a `Psr\Http\Client\Exception\RequestException`.
+When the client get a request that is invalid and cannot be sent, the HTTP client MUST throw a `Psr\Http\Client\Exception\RequestException`.
+If there is an error with the network or the remote server cannot be reached, the HTTP client MUST throw a `Psr\Http\Client\Exception\NetworkException`.

 Smaller issues like wrong HTTP version is not blocking the HTTP client to send the request and MUST not cause any exception.

+No exception should be thrown if the remote server answers with an response that can be parsed onto a PSR-7 Response.
+For example a 400 or 500 response should not cause an exception.

 ## Goal